xcore/sw_avb_dc/doc/system_dc.rst

 .. note::

-   The Talker and Listener components may be combined into a single logical core running at 100 MIPS if the number of streams is 1 and the number of channels is <= 4 per stream.
+   The Talker and Listener components may be combined into a single logical core running at 100 MIPS if the number of streams is 1 and the number of channels is <= 4.

 The amount of resource required for audio processing depends on the interface and the number of audio channels required.
 The overheads